 7. Popular diving and tourist destination

 Currently, Scapa Flow is considered one of the most visited tourist sites in the world.
 Having a rich wreck resource underneath, Scapa Flow is home to a wide variety of wild aquatic lives, attracting visitors from across the world.

-In addition, the body of water features a living account of the two World Wars and the natural beauty in many islands nearby.
+In addition, the body of water features a living account of the two World Wars and the natural beauty of many islands nearby.

-The highlights include diving options to visit the bed of this harbour and explore the remains of battleships, Italian Chapel constructed by Italian prisoners, Stromness Museum and work of artists.
+The highlights include diving options to visit the bed of this harbour and explore the remains of battleships, the Italian Chapel constructed by Italian prisoners, the Stromness Museum and the work of artists.

 Since the wrecks have become rich artificial reefs, Scapa Flow now qualifies as one of the top diving destinations in the world, becoming a popular venue for recreational scuba divers.

-Since ships lie at base weigh as much as 25000 tons, the divers have the opportunity to explore seafloor much.
+Since ships lie at the base and weigh as much as 25000 tons, the divers have the opportunity to explore the seafloor.
 Remains of ships like the Cruiser, Dresden, Brummer, Koln, Konig, Kronprinz Wilhelm and Markgraf can be explored through these diving expeditions along with the rich marine fauna growing on them.